The largest Greek island and among the 10 largest from Europe is Crete, while Sardinia is the second-largest strip of land from the Mediterranean Sea.

 2. Travel back in time at Knossos Minoan Palace

-The palace was discovered in 1898 by Minos Kalokairinos and it became very clear for everyone that this was one of the most important ceremonial and political hubs of the Minoan civilisation and culture.
+The palace was discovered in 1898 by Minos Kalokairinos and it became very clear for everyone that this was one of the most important ceremonial and political hubs of the Minoan civilization and culture.

 When it was built, the palace had more than 1.200 rooms, each of them being an architectural and design masterpiece for that time.